 “Sailboats don’t belong in these waters!”
 Scream others, offended.

 The sky turns darker and those who do not board the sailboats can no longer be seen.
 A lighthouse activates in the distance and a powerful beam of light searches the waters.
 It does not give up.
 It can never give up.

 The sailboats respond to the brightness of the light as they glow.
-The sailboats begin to lift sinking people from the waters and into the sailboats.
+The sailboats begin to lift sinking people from the waters and onto their tiny decks.
 The darkness begins to recede.

 There is life in the light.
 There is truth in the light.
 There is love in the light.
 There is safety in the light.